-First of all, you will need a computer and software to design and process your digital graphics for printing.
-Unfortunately, not all sublimation printer brands provide a RIP software, hence you have to do your own research and find out the best RIP software which is compatible with your printer.
+First of all, you will need a piece of equipment and software to design and process your digital graphics for printing.
+Unfortunately, not all sublimation printer brands provide RIP software.
+Hence you have to do your research and find out the best RIP software which is compatible with your printer.

 For beginners you will need a rotary blade and a hot knife to cut knit material and the sealing of woven fabric but if you are opening a professional business you will need an XY cutting machine or a digital flatbed cutter with registration capabilities for accurate knie and effective pattern cutting if you plan to print you own apparel.

-Heat presses are available in varying size with wide application.
+Heat presses are available in varying sizes with extensive applications.
 Even with these variations, they all function the same way.
 The machine simultaneously heats the ink on the transfer paper as well as the polymer fibers in the substrate to transfer the ink on the surface of the substrate.
-After a minute a so, the heat is removed and the transfer paper is peeled off, leaving behind the permanent, full-color graphic on the substrate.
-It is one of the simple and effective methods to apply graphics to the fabrics and other media.
+Remove the heat after a minute.
+Then the transfer paper is peeled off, leaving behind the permanent, full-color graphic on the substrate.
+It is one of the simple and effective methods to apply graphics to fabrics and other media.

 You will need both a professional sublimation printer as well as a press to create large format signs and graphics for your customers.

-There are 4 primary types of heat press available:
+There are four primary types of heat press available:

-There are some large format presses that are built for items such as large exterior banners, signage, flags and other fabric sublimation.
-If you add a table attachment to your calendar unit, you can cut and sew apparel pieces as well.
+Some large-format journalists are built for items such as large exterior banners, signage, flags, and other fabric sublimation.
+If you add a table attachment to your calendar unit, you can cut and sew apparel pieces, as well.

-They are not good at managing the kind of rolls and fabric sizes that a Calendar heat press can, however, there are heat presses that are versatile enough to heat transfer on fabric as well as aluminum, floor mats, and other products.
+They are not good at managing the kind of rolls and fabric sizes that a Calendar heat press can.
+However, there are heat presses that are versatile enough to heat transfer on fabric as well as aluminium, floor mats, and other products.

 This heat press is a compact desktop machine that enables heat transfer onto the material with a curved edge or shape.
-It is typically used to print phone covers, mugs, ceramic plates, picture frames, buttons and other small devices.
+Use it to print phone covers, mugs, ceramic plates, picture frames, buttons, and other small devices.